At some point, every parent hears these three words: “My stomach hurts.”

 2. Kids get heartburn, too

 We tend to think of gastroesophageal reflux disease (GERD) as an adult problem, but it’s also common in kids.
-GERD can be tough to pinpoint, especially in very young children, but vomiting is often a strong indicator.
+GERD is often tough to pinpoint, especially in very young children, but vomiting is often a strong indicator.
 So are complaints of a sour or foul taste in the mouth and pain in the upper middle part of the abdomen.

-GERD can typically be treated with antacids and, if necessary, proton-pump inhibitor drugs such as Nexium® or Prevacid®.
+GERD can typically be treated with antacids and, if necessary, medications called H2 blockers such as Pepcid® or Zantac® or proton-pump inhibitor drugs such as Nexium® or Prevacid®.
 Changes in the diet can help, too.
-Kids with GERD should avoid acidic drinks such as soda pop and orange juice, tomato-based products, and spicy foods.
+Kids with GERD should avoid acidic drinks like soda pop, orange juice, tomato-based products, spicy foods, and medications such as ibuprofen that irritate the stomach.

 3. Constipation is a frequent cause

-Along with gastroenteritis and GERD, constipation rounds out the three most common causes of abdominal pain in kids.
-Adding more fiber to a child’s diet, along with apple juice (preferably unsweetened) or prune juice can be a big help for constipation.
+Constipation rounds out the three most common causes of abdominal pain in kids.
+Adding more fiber to a child’s diet, along with apple juice (preferably unsweetened) or prune juice can really help.

 Watch for rectal bleeding, though.
-It may be a sign of something more serious at play.
+It could signal something more serious.
 And chronic constipation can point to celiac disease or an underactive thyroid gland, among other conditions.

 4. Eight glasses of water a day is no myth